 Our pension funding policy is to make the minimum annual contributions required pursuant to the plan.
-For the fiscal years ended October 31, 2021, 2020 and 2019, we made total pension contributions of \$0.5 million, \$3.7 million and \$0.7 million, respectively.
+For the fiscal years ended October 31, 2022, 2021 and 2020, we made total pension contributions of zero, \$0.5 million and \$3.7 million, respectively.

-During fiscal 2022, we do not expect to need to make a contribution to the pension plan to maintain targeted funding levels and meet minimum contribution requirements.
-This expected contribution level will be dependent on many variables, including the market value of the assets compared to the obligation, as well as other market or regulatory conditions.
-In addition, we consider the cash requirements of our business investment opportunities.
+During fiscal year 2024, we expect to make a contribution which will fully fund the remaining liability and complete the pension plan termination process.
+This expected contribution will be dependent on many variables, including the market value of the assets compared to the obligation, as well as other market or regulatory conditions.
 Accordingly, actual funding amounts and the timing of such funding may differ from current estimates.